RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 The goal is to get a general feel of what you're trying to learn without looking at all of the details that complicate it.

 Methods:
-  1. Look at the big picture.
+  1. Look at the big picture, not the details.
   2. Picture walk := when reading a new chapter or section, skim ahead and look at the pictures and main ideas.

 ### Focus Mode := type of thinking needed to solve a problem step by step